Septic Maintenance Services

 Additional Septic System Tips

-- Avoid chemical additives unless advised by a licensed professional
+- Do not use chemical additives unless approved by a professional

-- Maintain a sketch or record of your system layout and service dates
+- Keep a sketch or log of your system layout and service records

 Can I plant a garden over my septic field?